JeffreyNahas/JeffreyNahas/README.md

 <h3>ABOUT ME</h3>

 My name is Jeffrey, a software engineering student at McGill University, and I am passionate about AI, web development, and automation.
-I enjoy building software that solves real-world problems — most recently multi-agent AI systems and RAG pipelines that put large language models to work in production.
+I enjoy building software that solves real-world problems.
+Most recently building multi-agent AI systems and RAG pipelines that put large language models to work in production.
 I like combining technical depth with creativity to ship solutions that make a measurable impact, and I'm always looking for the next hard problem to build my way through.

 <h3>TECHNICAL SKILLS</h3>